zoltan-dulac/progressive-pushstate/README.md

 });
 ```

 will execute the `popstateEvent` function when the page loads.
+This can be used, for example, if you decide not to implement any server side logic to render state on page load, but still like the idea of using the query string to control state.

-Other options include:
+The properties of the options object include:

 - doPopstateOnload: fire the popstateEvent onload (default: true)
 - defaultState: the initial default state of the application (default: {} or if a link with class "pp-default" exists, the URL of that link).